Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Well, I probably don't need to tell um many of our listeners that these are really challenging times for for higher education and and research, and both in the UK, but also many countries across the world. um You look at the significant funding pressures You look at a world where there is a lot of conflict, turmoil.
+Well, I probably don't need to tell um many of our listeners that these are really challenging times for for higher education and and research, and both UK, but also in many countries across the world. um You look at the significant funding pressures You look at a world where there is a lot of conflict, turmoil.

 00:01:54